emilioapontea/RamblinGames_Summit/RamblinGames_Summit_readme.txt

 * Use W,A,S, and D keys to move Luna through the different rooms.
 * Each room has a different objective.
 * Dodge enemies, collect items, solve puzzles to move on
+* Bowser and Lakitu will talk to Luna to provide information
+* Signs are posted throughout with hints
+* If you ever lose all your hearts or die, you will restart the room.
+* You can always use the pause menu to restart a room.

 ### Level1
 Level 1 is an intro, just use the keys to move the character.
 Trigger the drawbridge to get inside the tower and move on to the next level.
+If you fall in the moat, you die.

+### Maze (Dungeon)
+Bowser tells you he has been here before.
+This room is a dungeon with ghost enemies.
+The ghosts patrol the halls, and if they touch you you lose a heart.
+If you fall in lava, you die.
+Bowser left a sign in the dungeon explaining how to use fireballs.
+You can shoot fire to kill the ghosts.
+If you reach the end, the gate opens and you move on to the next room.

 ### LevelX (Garden)
 Player has to collect all the gems whilst dodging the enemy and